psych-214-fall-2016/project-red/README.md

-# Project Red - Preprocessing in the 21st Century: A Musical Extravaganza
+# Preprocessing in the 21st Century: A Musical Extravaganza (Project Red)

 Fall 2016 final project for PSY 214.
 In order to avoid using preprocessing without understanding what is happening, we  investigated a few main steps from a standard preprocessing pipeline.
 We attempted to implement anatomical preprocessing, functional preprocessing, segmentation, and registration.